Building a Simple Efficient Frontier

 - Estimation error: Small changes in correlation assumptions dramatically shift the frontier

-- Non-normal distributions: The math assumes returns follow a bell curve (they don't—crashes happen more often than normal distribution predicts)
+- Non-normal distributions: The math assumes returns follow a bell curve, but crashes happen more often than a normal distribution predicts (fat tails)

-- Transaction costs and taxes: Rebalancing to maintain an optimal portfolio creates friction that static frontier analysis ignores
+- Transaction costs and taxes: Rebalancing to maintain an optimal allocation creates friction that static frontier analysis ignores

-The practical antidote: Use the frontier as a guideline, not gospel.
-It tells you whether you're in the right ballpark (60/40 vs 80/20) but don't overfit to the exact "optimal" allocation—estimation error makes precision illusory.
+Use the frontier as a guideline, not gospel.
+It tells you whether you are in the right ballpark (60/40 vs. 80/20), but do not overfit to the exact "optimal" allocation -- estimation error makes false precision a trap.

 Detection Signals (You Need to Check Your Frontier)

-- You're holding >20% cash in a long-term portfolio (cash drags portfolios below the frontier unless you need liquidity within 3 years)
+- You hold more than 20% cash in a long-term portfolio (cash drags portfolios below the frontier unless you need liquidity within 3 years)

-- Your allocation is 30/30/40 stocks/bonds/cash or other "even split" without rationale (round numbers rarely coincide with efficient allocations)
+- Your allocation is an even split like 30/30/40 stocks/bonds/cash without rationale (round numbers rarely coincide with efficient allocations)

-- You added assets "for diversification" without checking correlation (if your third asset has +0.9 correlation with stocks, it's not adding diversification—just complexity)
+- You added assets "for diversification" without checking correlation (if a new asset has +0.9 correlation with stocks, it adds complexity, not diversification)

-- You're using a target-date fund 20+ years from your actual target date (you're on the wrong part of the glide path, holding a portfolio designed for a different risk profile)
+- You use a target-date fund 20+ years from your actual target date (you are on the wrong part of the glide path, holding a portfolio designed for a different risk profile)

 Essential First Steps (High ROI Actions)